SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  3. <b>Validating Assumptions for Resource Allocation:<br></b> <u>Number_Of_Attendances and Site_Loc_GPs (Correlation -> 0.12):</u> A weak positive relationship shows that the number of local GPs has a minimal direct impact on A&E attendances.
 This insight supports the focus on patient-centric factors like travel time, site capacity, and wait times, rather than relying solely on GP availability.

 <h3>Why the Correlation Matrix Matters</h3>
-<p>The correlation matrix is not just a statistical tool but a decision-making guide that was instrumental in:</p>
+<p>The correlation matrix is a decision-making guide that was instrumental in:</p>

  - Prioritizing Variables for Analysis: Understanding which factors (e.g., patient location, site capacity, GP coverage) are most influential in patient flow and resource utilization.
  - Shaping Strategies: Using the identified relationships to design interventions like patient redistribution, optimal site selection and dynamic resource allocation.